nik1106/MNA-MAT/README.md

 2. A set of 12 examples (.cir SPICE netlists) along with schematics (.png images) of the same.

 ## Just a Request
-If you find this tool useful, or atleast think it to be ambitious, please consider leaving a star or suggesting changes.
+If you find this tool useful, or at least think it to be ambitious, please consider leaving a star or suggesting changes.

 __Thank You__